Bluehost vs Squarespace 2025: which is better?

 Wix

 Wix presents a great alternative to Squarespace because it has a very advanced website builder and some slightly cheaper (and even free) pricing options.
-Don’t get fooled by their cheapest plans, however, as they have limited bandwidth and storage.
+Don’t get fooled by its cheapest plans, however, as they have limited bandwidth and storage.
 Meanwhile, all Squarespace plans offer unlimited bandwidth and storage.

 Hostinger

 Hostinger offers an even cheaper hosting alternative to Bluehost.
-Hostinger’s cheapest plan starts at a ridiculous $2.54/month.
+Hostinger’s cheapest plan starts at a ridiculous $2.69/month.
 The packages are on the basic side, but the provider covers all the essentials and doesn’t sacrifice quality and ease of use.

 What is interesting is that Hostinger has some of the best performance across all shared hosting.
 For such a low price, you get a performance-driven provider with data centers in 7 different locations and some of the latest technology.